JOB OPPORTUNITIES AT MWS

 Math Teacher: Grades 5-8

-Mālamalama Waldorf School is seeking a Math teacher for grades 5-8 for the 2024-25 school year to begin no later than November 5th.
+Mālamalama Waldorf School is seeking a Math teacher for grades 5-8 for the 2025-2026 school year.
 We are looking for someone who has previous experience teaching math, ideally has Waldorf teacher training, previous Waldorf teaching experience, and a grounding in anthroposophy with a bachelor’s degree or higher.
 The position is approximately 7.5 teaching hours per week and other non-teaching hours.

 We offer a competitive hourly wage based on education and experience and a benefits package, including support for professional development.